-The DSU has limited support for hard error correction.
+The DSU has additional hardware that provides limited support for hard error correction.
 A hard error is a physical error in the RAM that prevents the correct value being written.
-A single hard error can be corrected, but if there are multiple hard errors then in some cases this can cause live-locks as the line could continuously replay.
+A single hard error can be corrected and is guaranteed to make progress.
+However, if there are multiple hard errors then in some cases this can cause live-locks as the line could continuously replay.